 Pronounced “Stanton,” this city is known for its red brick district and boutique shops that sit along the main street that is the focal point for this charming town.
 Historians will tell you that its known as the birthplace of President Woodrow Wilson, but its the cultural heartbeat of this town that puts it on the map.

-The American Shakespeare Center, the world’s only re creation of the Blackfriars Theater, is a must see when visiting Staunton.
+Their creation of the Blackfriars Theater is a must-see when visiting Staunton.
 Stepping inside of the theater transports you back to the seventeenth century and you begin to understand how people of the era enjoyed theatrical performances.
 I watched a very humorous production of “The Merry Wives of Windsor,” and loved how the actors felt close to the audience and even interacted with them at times.

 I also stayed in the Stonewall Jackson Hotel for one night in Staunton and with its southern charm, elegant foyer and comfortable rooms it was everything I needed.
 Plus, it’s located in the heart of Staunton, making it an ideal base to enjoy everything the town has to offer.